How To Know If A Catfish Is Pregnant?

 It’s also important to provide the pregnant catfish with proper nutrition and suitable environment, such as a low-stress, clean and warm water to improve the survival rate of the fry.

-How long is Cory catfish pregnant?
+How long is a Cory Catfish pregnant for?

 The pregnant period for Corydoras catfish, also known as Cory catfish, can vary depending on the species and the water temperature.
 On average, the gestation period for Cory catfish can be around 4 to 6 weeks, although it can be shorter or longer.